Blackjack, aka. 'The Security Mare' (Given name: Go Fish)

-Well-Intentioned Extremist: In Chapter 30, he explains in his Motive Rant that everything he's done has been to protect Thunderhead in hopes of sustainable surface contact in the future.
+- Well-Intentioned Extremist: In Chapter 30, he explains that everything he's done has been to protect Thunderhead in hopes of sustainable surface contact in the future.
 Granted, the details include a fair amount of genocide, but still, it's enough to convince Blackjack to call a truce.

 Star Paladin Steel Rain